51st ANNUAL CONFERENCE

 Getting around Cork

 Cork is a very compact city and you should be able to walk between the conference venues and most hotels in the city.
 A 20 minute walk is the longest any hotel would be from the conference venue.
-The train station is 10 minutes from the conference venue and city centre and the bus station is 100 metres from both.
+The train station is 15 minutes from the campus and the 205 bus goes between the train station and UCC.
+The bus station is close to the city centre andthe 205 also passes the bus station on its way to UCC.

 We would strongly recommend the Cork City Bike scheme for which you can buy a 3-day pass for only €3.
 Any trip under 30 minutes (which would get you anywhere within the city) is covered by this pass.
-There are bike stands next to the conference venue and next to the university campus
+There are bike stands at the campus gates and there are good segregated bike lanes from the city to the campus.

 We would strongly recommend the Cork City Bike scheme for which you can buy a 3-day pass for only €3.
 Any trip under 30 minutes (which would get you anywhere within the city) is covered by this pass.
-There are bike stands next to the conference venue and next to the university campus
+There are bike stands at the campus gates and there are good segregated bike lanes from the city to the campus.